-In the last six years, the average time kids from zero to eight spend on hand-held screens has increased by over nine times – from five minutes per day to 48 minutes.
+In the last six years, the average time kids from ages zero to eight spend on hand-held screens has increased by over nine times – from five minutes per day to 48 minutes.
 Now, 98 percent of households with children eight and under – of all incomes – have access to a mobile device such as a smartphone or tablet.

 Due to the overwhelming presence of iPods, iPhones, iPads, and a host of other gadgets in our daily lives, a hot parenting debate has arisen: how much “screen time” should children have, and what are its effects?

+Due to the sedentary nature of interacting online and therefore making the trade-off of physical activity for increased screen time, conditions like obesity and Type 2 diabetes are on the rise.
 Several studies have investigated the relationship between screen time (mostly television and video games) and obesity, and researchers reported in the Journal of Pediatrics that heavy screen use lead to a 43 percent greater risk of the condition.

-However, the effects of screen time aren’t all bad.
+The effects of screen time aren’t all bad.
 In an increasingly digital world, technology plays a large role in education and work, and in some cases, young people use it to become more civically engaged.
 In a study released in Child Development in December 2017, researchers found that limiting screen time was not necessarily linked with positive outcomes in children, concluding and recommending that caregivers and doctors do a cost/benefit analysis before “setting firm limits.”

-Enjoy screens. – Regardless of what career field you hope your child pursues, he or she will need tech skills.
+- Enjoy screens. – Regardless of what career field you hope your child pursues, he or she will need tech skills.
 Screen devices serve as tools for creation and discovery.
 Children learn more by playing and engaging, and not just passive watching.

-Mostly together. – Kids often need help understanding what they see.
-Ask your children to explain what they see, or ask them to enjoy what they’re doing with you.
+- Mostly together. – Kids often need help understanding what they see.
+Ask your children to explain what they see or ask them to enjoy what they’re doing with you.